davidissamattos/bpcs/README.md

   - Bradley-Terry (`bt`) (Bradley and Terry 1952)
   - Davidson model (`davidson`) for handling ties (Davidson 1970)

+Options to add to the models:

-  - Bradley-Terry with order effect (`btordereffect`).
+  - Order effect (`-ordereffect`).
 E.g. for home advantage (Davidson and Beaver 1977)
-  - Davidson model with order effect (`davidsonordereffect`).
-E.g. for home advantage with ties (Davidson and Beaver 1977)
-  - Generalized Bradley-Terry model (`btgeneralized`).
+  - Generalized models (`-generalized`).
 When we have contestant specific predictors (Springall 1973)
-  - Generalized Davidson model (`davidsongeneralized`).
-When we have contestant specific predictors and ties
-  - Bradley-Terry model with intercept random effects (`btU`).
-For example to compensate clustering or repeated measures (Böckenholt 2001)
+  - Intercept random effects (`-U`).
+For example, to compensate clustering or repeated measures (Böckenholt 2001)

+E.g.:

+  - Simple BT model: `bt`
-  - Davidson model with intercept random effects (`davidsonU`).
-For example to compensate clustering or repeated measures when we have ties.
+  - Davidson model with random effects: `davidson-U`

-Note that we currently don’t variations and combinations of these models (e.g BT with order effect and random effect or generalized BT with order effect).
-Contact me if there is a need for one of these models and give me some examples so we can add to the vignettes\!
+  - Generalized BT model with order effect: `bt-generalized-ordereffect`

+Notes:

+  - The model type should be first
+  - The order of the options do not matter: `bt-U-ordereffect` is equivalent to `bt-ordereffect-U`
+  - The `-` is mandatory

 ## Roadmap

-### Goals for bpcs 1.0.0 (before Chirstmas 2020)

-  - First official release
-  - Working and tested models for `bt`, `btordereffect`, `btgeneralized`, `btU`, `davidson`, `davidsonordereffect`, `davidsongeneralized`, `davidsonU`
-  - Vignettes covering most models

 ### Goals for bpcs 1.1.0 (Before June 2021)

-  - Reduce installation time by reducing number of stan models
-      - The goal is to have fewer but more general stan models.
-      - This will increase the complexity of the stan model but will reduce code for the predict, get\_probabilities, and the bpc function
   - Add new models for modeling time effects (newer contests have higher impact on the ability than older contests)
   - Add model for the Bayesian ELO-type rating system
-  - Add models for cummulative comparisons
+  - Add models for cumulative comparisons
   - Improve test coverage
+  - Add ties to `expand_aggregated_data`.

 # Vignettes